zalando/zappr/docs/troubleshooting.md

 The person who enabled the Zappr check does not have access to the repository anymore, for whatever reason.
 Since Zappr stores a personal access token for every check (to communicate with GitHub during check execution), it's a problem if the permissions of this token change.

-**Solution**: Disable and enable the Zappr check to replace the stored token.
+**Solution**: Use REFRESH OAUTH TOKEN button to refresh the stored token.

 ### API errors